ML4SE2022/group1/README.md

 ## Tree-Sitter
 In order to get the full AST, Tree-Sitter library is used.
-We have already cloned treesitter repositories and added to our folder, so you do not need to do manual work.
+We have already cloned treesitter repositories and added to our folder, so you do not need to install manually.
 Make sure you download TreeSitter submodule from our github using
 ```
 git pull --recurse-submodules